mejasonatkinson/blog/content/posts/lets-build-something-useful.md

 ---

-Quote of the week - "Coding like poetry should be short and concise"
+"Coding like poetry should be short and concise"

 ---